 Data Reconciliation is a process of verifying data during data migration, where the target data undergoes a comparison with the original source data to make sure that the migration architecture has transferred the data accurately.
 There are high chances of mistakes to be present in the mapping and transformation logic.
 Along with this, failures like broken transformation and runtime failures can lead to data loss or invalid data.

 What is MiFID II ?

 Markets in Financial Instruments Directive II (MiFID II) are the nucleus of European securities market legislation.
 The aim of MiFID II is to make financial markets more stable, efficient, and transparent facilitating protection of investors.
-The European Commission is expected to implement MiFID II, in early January 2018, with set of improvised rules for the structure of markets and the trading of financial tools.Embarking on its central theme of transparency
+The European Commission implemented MiFID II, in early January 2018, with a set of improvised rules for the structure of markets and the trading of financial tools.Embarking on its central theme of transparency